Fingerprinting

 Explain the difference between the automated fingerprint

-identification systems (AFIS) now used by law enforcement agencies and
+identification systems (AFIS) now used by law enforcement

-and places like buildings and airports.
+access to computers and places like buildings and airports.

 b.

-Discuss how our society uses identification systems based on tokens,
+Discuss how our society uses identification systems based on

-passwords, and biometrics.
+tokens, passwords, and biometrics.

 3.